Looking for a way to make quick, healthy and easy Kozhukattai?

 - Use bottle gourd to ‘healthify’ the coconut jaggery filling

+The coconut jaggery filling in traditional version is too sweet.
 Lauki or sorrakai is such a neutral vegetable that it makes a perfect fiber camouflage in this dish.
 Grate the bottle gourd, extract all the water out and add the fiber to your traditional sweet kozhukattai filling.
 I am willing to bet, none of your family members will notice the addition.

 Another advantage is that you can use lauki to bulk up the filling rather than using excessive amounts of coconut.
 I have also added some shredded almonds for healthy fats and a good crunch.
 But that’s optional.

-2. Add veggies to kara (spicy) kozhukattai
+2. Add cabbage to reduce the calories in kara (spicy) kozhukattai

 The kara kozhukattai is as dense as a steamed vada.
 I added cabbage to lower the dense-ness of the dish.
 It also adds a crunch/ texture factor to the dish.